projectsyn/commodore/docs/writing-a-component.md

 ## The component templates

 The component templates can be any templating language that Kapitan can handle.
-Currently those are Jsonnet, Jinja2 and Kadet (alpha).
+Currently Kadet supports Jsonnet, Jinja2, Kadet (alpha) and Helm (alpha) as templating languages.
 This guide will use Jsonnet as the templating language for any examples.

 Component templates can be stored anywhere in the Commodore component repository, as long as they're correctly referenced by the component class.